-The employee may purchase supplemental coverage in increments of \$10,000, not to exceed the maximum of \$500,000, which includes the County paid basic term life insurance plan and additional life insurance coverage purchased by the employee in accordance with the insurance carrier's policy.
+The employee may purchase supplemental coverage in increments of \$10,000, not to exceed a combined basic and supplemental life coverage maximum of \$500,000, in accordance with the insurance carrier's policy.

 Participating employees and the County will be required to follow the insurance company's contracted requirements with respect to maximum amounts and the necessity for evidence of insurability in order to be eligible to receive the benefit as may be amended from time to time and may be based on actual participation by County employees in the program.
 An employee enrolled in supplemental coverage who moves from one age bracket to the next higher bracket will have to pay the rate of the higher age bracket beginning the January of the year in which the employee moves to the higher age bracket.